OfficeDev/office-js-docs-pr/docs/design/using-office-ui-fabric-react.md

 > [!NOTE]
 > This article describes the use of Fluent UI React in the context of Office Add-ins.
 However, it's also used in a wide range of Microsoft 365 apps and extensions.
 For more information, see [Fluent UI React](https://react.fluentui.dev) and the [Fluent UI Web](https://github.com/microsoft/fluentui) open source repository.

-This article describes how to create an add-in that's built with React that uses Fluent UI React components.
+This article describes how to create an add-in that's built with React and that uses Fluent UI React components.

 ## Create an add-in project